Superficial FASCIA

 In massage therapy, muscle gets all the attention.
 Skin and fat?
 Not so much.
 But what if the tissue we work through to reach muscle is doing more than we ever gave it credit for?

-Researchers are now calling the superficial fascia one of the most innervated tissues in the human body.
-It organizes your fat, supports your lymphatics, and helps create scar tissue.
+Researchers are now recognizing the superficial fascia one of the most innervated tissues in the human body.
+It organizes our fat, supports our lymphatics, and helps create scar tissue.
 And it responds to every massage stroke you deliver.

 You've been working with this tissue your entire career.
-So how would your touch change if you actually knew it?
+So how would your touch change if you actually knew this tissue?

 Come explore this must-know anatomy with us!